digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-09-21-copyright-and-fair-use.md

 ---
 ## **What are we talking about?**

 Much of the content we share on the web, such as articles, pictures and videos, is subject to copyright law.
 That means that the right to use, share or modify the creative work belongs to the author.
 The [_Copyright Act 1968_][1] (Cth) gives authors copyright over literary, dramatic, musical or artistic ideas automatically.
 The author can also sell this right to someone else, like a film studio or a record label.
-If someone uses the work without permission from the author of the person who holds the rights (often called the ‘rights-holder’) over the work, that person may be in breach of copyright.
+If someone uses the work without permission from the author of the person who holds the rights (often called the 'rights-holder') over the work, that person may be in breach of copyright.

 There are some exceptions to copyright law in Australia.
 One exception covers the use of copyrighted works for specific purposes such as research, journalism or court cases.
 It allows people to use works for these purposes without needing to get permission from the author or rights-holder.
 In other countries, there is a broader exception used, based on principles rather than specific uses.
-This is known as ‘fair use’ and there is discussion about amending Australian law to include it.
+This is known as 'fair use' and there is discussion about amending Australian law to include it.

 ## **Why are these ideas important?**

 Copyright is designed to protect authors, to give them an incentive to create works without the fear that their hard work will be taken by others.
 When a copyright system is balanced, it can be an engine for creativity and innovation.
 When it is unbalanced, copyright can have the opposite effect, giving authors and people who hold copyright a veto on innovation and free speech.

 ## **What is the law in Australia?**

 Australia does not currently have a system of fair use, it has a much narrower exception to copyright, called fair dealing.
 This exception covers uses of copyrighted materials for activities like research, criticism, parody and satire and reporting the news.